Placing plant protection products on the market

 Field trials of PPP efficacy are conducted in accordance with the latest published guidelines of the European and Mediterranean Plant Protection Organisation (EPPO).

-An entity performing PPP efficacy trials that wants to obtain a decision on designation submits an application for the designation of an entity performing efficacy trials to the Administration for Food Safety, Veterinary Sector and Plant Protection.
+An entity performing PPP efficacy trials that wants to obtain a decision on designation submits an application for the designation of an entity performing efficacy trials to the Administration.
 The Administration appoints a commission that examines the application and attached documentation and carries out a site visit if necessary.
 The commission draws up a report and if its opinion is positive, a decision on the designation of an entity performing efficacy trials is issued for a five-year period.
 Prior to the decision's expiry, an entity performing PPP efficacy trials may submit another application for the designation of an entity performing PPP efficacy trials.

 The following institutions have been designated to perform the PPP efficacy trials for obtaining documentation for authorisation of PPPs in Slovenia: